 Getting started in photography is easy.
 In fact, if you’re looking for how to get into photography, all you really need is a camera and a willingness to learn.
 This photography guide covers the basics of what you need to know to become a good photographer, then a great one.

-As you learn to be a photographer, remember to evaluate your photography work with a critical eye and discard anything that isn’t good enough.
+As you get into photography, remember to evaluate your photography work with a critical eye and discard anything that isn’t good enough.
 Even great professional photographers may toss out 90% or more of the pictures they take, so don’t be afraid to imitate the photography experts when deciding what to keep.

 What Every New Photographer Should Know When Getting Started in Photography